Verma modules over p-adic Arens-Michael envelopes of reductive Lie algebras: Highest weight categories

-\begin{itemize} \item[(i)] $N\in\hO$ \item[(ii)] $M/N\in\hO$ \item[(iii)] $N$ is closed in the canonical topology of $M$. \end{itemize} \end{lemma} \begin{proof} Lem. \ref{canonicaltop}. \end{proof} Recall the exact category $\cD(\hUh)$ of section \ref{sectdiag}. \begin{lemma} Let $M\in\hO$.
+\begin{itemize} \item[(i)] $N\in\hO^\frp$ \item[(ii)] $M/N\in\hO^\frp$ \item[(iii)] $N$ is closed in the canonical topology of $M$. \end{itemize} \end{lemma} \begin{proof} Lem. \ref{canonicaltop}. \end{proof} Recall the exact category $\cD(\hUh)$ of section \ref{sectdiag}. \begin{lemma} Let $M\in\hO^\frp$.
 The map $N\mapsto N\cap M^{ss}$ defines an inclusion preserving bijection between subobjects of $M\in\cD(\hUh)$ and abstract $U(\frh)$-submodules of $M^{ss}$.
-It descends to a bijection between subobjects of $M\in\cC_\frg$ and abstract $U(\frg)$-submodules of $M^{ss}$. \end{lemma} \begin{proof} $M$ is $U(\frh)$-diagonalisable with set of weights $\Pi(M)$ and finite dimensional weight spaces.
+It descends to a bijection between subobjects of $M\in\hO^\frp$ and abstract $U(\frg)$-submodules of $M^{ss}$. \end{lemma} \begin{proof} $M$ is $U(\frh)$-diagonalisable with set of weights $\Pi(M)$ and finite dimensional weight spaces.
 The first statement follows thus from propositions \ref{diag} and \ref{exact}.
 For the second statement observe that the $K$-subalgebra $\cA$ of $\hUg$ generated by $\hUh$ and $U(\frg)$ stabilizes $M^{ss}$ (e.g. \cite{Dixmier}, Prop.
 7.1.2).
 Again by Prop. \ref{diag} the bijection descends to closed $\cA$-invariant subobjects of $M\in\cD(\hUh)$ and abstract $U(\frg)$-submodules of $M^{ss}$.
-The $\cA$-action on such a subobject $N\subseteq M$ uniquely extends to $\hUg$ making $N$ a subobject of $M\in\cC_\frg$ according Lem. \ref{canonicaltop2}. \end{proof} \begin{example} Let $M$ be a finite dimensional $\frg$-module.
-Since $\End_K(M)$ has a natural $K$-Banach topology the $\Ug$-action uniquely extends to $\hUg$ yielding $M\in\cC_\frg$.
-By standard highest weight theory for semisimple Lie algebras (\cite{HumphreysLie}) $M$ is $\hUg$-diagonalisable with set of weights contained in a finite union of cosets $\lambda-\Gamma, \lambda\in\Lambda^+$.
-Hence $M\in\hO$.
-We thus obtain an exact and fully faithful embedding from finite dimensional $\frg$-modules into $\hO$.
+The $\cA$-action on such a subobject $N\subseteq M$ uniquely extends to $\hUg$ making $N$ a subobject of $M\in\hO^\frp$ according Lem. \ref{canonicaltop2}. \end{proof} \begin{example} Let $M$ be a finite dimensional $\frg$-module.
+Since the endomorphism algebra $\End_K(M)$ has a natural and unique $K$-Banach topology the $\Ug$-action uniquely extends to $\hUg$ yielding $M\in\cC_\frg$.
+By standard highest weight theory for reductive Lie algebras (\cite{Dixmier}) $M$ is $\hUh$-diagonalisable with a finite set of weights contained in $\Lambda^+$.
+Hence $M\in\hO^\frp$ and we have an exact and fully faithful embedding from the finite dimensional $\frg$-modules into $\hO^\frp$.

 \end{example}